 REIT investing has historically proven to be a powerful, high-yield strategy for ambitious inventors.

-This guide has been assembled by the team at The Hartman Companies, which grew out of Al Hartman’s early investment efforts in the Dallas, Houston, and San Antonio, Texas markets.
+This guide has been assembled by the team at Silver Star Properties REIT which grew out of our early investment efforts in the Dallas, Houston, and San Antonio, Texas markets.
 The company and group have evolved, establishing a significant presence in the area.
 This guide will help you better understand the dynamics around REIT investing.

 A real estate investment trust (REIT) is a company that owns, operates, or finances income-generating real estate and selects special tax treatment that exempts it from federal income taxes on its corporate income and gains that it distributes to its investors.